BulykLab/universal_PBM_analysis/README.md

 conda install -c conda-forge ghostscript -y
 ```

-I also created `install_package.lsf` that installs these packages in a submitted job.
+There is `install_package.lsf` that installs these packages in a submitted job.
 If the above installation takes too long, which often leads to the user being kicked out of ERISTWO, you can run `bsub < install_package.lsf` after completing Step 1.

 ## 3. Test run
 Try running this test to make sure that the virtual environment is set up properly and that the necessary packages are installed.
 The user must create a directory within the `testfile` directory and copy the gpr files to run.
 Also, the user must copy and edit the job submission code.
 Ultimately, the outputs will be generated in the directory that is created.